Bowen Yang: As writer: 2018

 In 2018, Yang was hired as a staff writer on Saturday Night Live for the show's 44th season.
 He said he "always loved SNL growing up, but had trouble imagining himself on the show, because he'd never seen people who looked like him associated with the series".
-Yang has writing credits on twenty-one episodes of the show for the 2018–2019 season.
+Yang has writing credits on 21 episodes of the show for the 2018–2019 season.
 His writing included: "GP Yass", a play on a vehicle's GPS navigation device that utilizes drag queens to deliver driving directions; and two sketches co-written with Julio Torres, which features Yang's talent for infusing "drama, tension, and exquisite backstory" into an everyday activity like paying bills in "Cheques" with Sandra Oh, and an actress doing a cameo in a gay pornography film, "The Actress" with Emma Stone.
 "The Actress" was hailed by Out as the "gayest SNL sketch of all-time," and featured Stone as an earnest method actress taking her role as a cheated-on housewife too seriously alongside real-life gay porn actor Ty Mitchell.
 The pre-tape—so-called as it is filmed days ahead rather than acted live—was championed by Stone to be included on air.
 SNL creator Lorne Michaels knew Yang would be an on-air talent but wanted him to be comfortable on their stage first.
 Yang made a cameo appearance during the Sandra Oh/Tame Impala episode as North Korean leader Kim Jong-Un while Oh played his translator.

 As on-air cast: 2019–present

-In September 2019, Yang was promoted to featured cast member for the 45th season, alongside improviser Chloe Fineman, both of whom were promoted to repertory status at the start of the show's 47th season in September 2021.
-Yang is the show's first ever Chinese-American cast member, and third openly gay male cast member after Terry Sweeney and John Milhiser.
+In September 2019, Yang was promoted to featured player for the 45th season, alongside improviser Chloe Fineman, both of whom were promoted to repertory status at the start of the show's 47th season in September 2021.
+Yang is the show's first ever Chinese-American cast member, and third gay male cast member after Terry Sweeney and John Milhiser.

 SNL has had "little representation from Asian actors, as cast members or hosts" over several decades.
-Up until Yang's promotion there had been only three cast members, and six hosts who were of Asian descent.
-A 2016 study of SNL revealed: 90% of 1975–2016's show hosts (826 total) were white, 6.8% were black, 1.2% were Hispanic, and 1.1% were labelled "other".
-Similarly SNL has had comparatively low representation of LGBTQ on-air cast and guest hosts since the series started in 1975.
-Yang is the third openly gay male, and sixth LGBTQ cast member.
-News of the Chinese and openly gay Yang's new job was reported internationally, but within hours was overshadowed by revelations that comedian Shane Gillis, who had been hired at the same time, aired homophobic and anti-Asian jokes.
+Up until Yang's promotion, there had been only three cast members, and six hosts who were of Asian descent.
+A 2016 study of SNL revealed that 90% of 1975–2016's show hosts (826 total) were white, 6.8% were black, 1.2% were Hispanic, and 1.1% were labelled "other".
+Similarly, SNL has had comparatively low representation of LGBTQ on-air cast and guest hosts since the series started in 1975.
+Yang is the third gay male, and sixth LGBTQ cast member.
+The announcement of Yang's casting on Saturday Night Live was reported internationally, and within hours was overshadowed by revelations that comedian Shane Gillis, who had been hired at the same time, aired homophobic and anti-Asian jokes.
 Gillis issued an apology, but within days was fired by SNL.